fenriques/astro_tools/README.md

 A collection of tools for astronomy software

 # 1) fits_manager.py
-    This terminal based script allows operation (move or delete) on fits files based on meta-information stored in fits keyword.
+    This terminal based script allows operations (move or delete) on fits files based on meta-information stored in fits keywords.

+    The file name shows information like target name, filter or exposition time but sometimes it's useful to organize file with other criteria (temperature, eccentricity, HFR etc).
-    Any custom condition can be set by the user on all fits keyword.
+    This script allows the user to set any custom condition on all fits keyword.

     For example:
     - ECC > 0.6 will move/delete files with Eccentricity too high
     - GAIN == 200 and FILTER == 'H_Alpha' will move files having these Gain